HungHoang108/cinema-api/README.md

 * Backend: C#, .NET Core API, Entity Framework Core, PostgreSQL, Azure, xUnit testing.

 ## Run the app with Docker
-Ensure that you have Docker deskop installed.
-Then run below commands on terminal:
+Ensure that you have Docker Desktop installed.
+Then run below commands on the terminal:
 - docker pull hunghoang108/cinemaapi
 - docker run -p 5000:80 cinemaapi:1.0.0